 The impact of China’s financial industry

 The financial industry is an essential part of any economy.
 Without a stable financial system—one that supplies liquidity to businesses and individuals and bridges the gap between savers and borrowers—an economy can’t function as efficiently and productively as it could.
-So a collapse in China’s financial industry would grind its economy to a halt.
-Because China is an important importer of key raw materials such as iron ore, importing 745 million tonnes (70% of total global shipments) in 2012, changes to China’s economic outlook have a significant impact on shipping demand, which in turn affects the shipping rates of dry bulk shipping companies.
+So, a collapse in the financial industry would grind an entire economy to a halt.

-High repo rates also present a risk to the economy because they often mean not enough money is available to flow through the financial system.
-Without the flow of money, companies that rely on banks to run their daily operations—such as paying suppliers and workers as well as purchasing new equipment—will not be able to use banks’ services as usual.
-As these bills go unpaid and purchases are postponed, the economy will fall into a recession or weaker growth.
-This happened back in 2008 once.
+This liquidity issue is negative for the Chinese economy (green shade represents lower economic growth in the graph above).
+When liquidity dries up, companies that rely on banks to run their daily operations—such as paying suppliers and workers as well as purchasing new equipment—will not be able to use banks’ services as usual.
+As bills go unpaid and purchases are postponed, the economy will fall into a recession or weaker growth.

 More From Market Realist